GMR CAPITAL GROUP

 Group Tax Strategy

-This disclosure is made in compliance with the duty of GMR Capital Limited under paragraph 16(2), Schedule 19, Finance Act 2016 to publish its group tax strategy in respect of the year to 30 September 2022.
+This disclosure is made in compliance with the duty of GMR Capital Limited under paragraph 16(2), Schedule 19, Finance Act 2016 to publish its group tax strategy in respect of the year to 30 September 2023.
 It has been approved by the Board of GMR Capital Limited and applies to all UK taxes applicable to the Group.
 The policy will be reviewed annually.

 - Ensuring full compliance with all applicable laws and regulations relating to its tax activities, together with all reporting and disclosure requirements.